Freedom of Information Publication Scheme

 Applications for information contained in the College’s register of interests should be made to the College’s Freedom of Information Officer.

-Information relating to living expenses is contained in the College’s general information handbook which is available upon request or at www.cai.cam.ac.uk/tutorial/documents-and-forms
+Information relating to living expenses is contained in the College’s General Information Handbook.

 Services for outside bodies

-The College provides conference and dining facilities. www.cai.cam.ac.uk/conferences
+The College provides conference, meeting and dining facilities.

-Information concerning welfare and counselling services for students may be found at:
+Information concerning welfare and counselling, chaplaincy, sports and recreational services for students may be found at:

-Senior Tutors’ website for general welfare, advice and services: www.admin.cam.ac.uk/committee/seniortutors
+- Senior Tutors’ website for general welfare, advice and services

-Careers advice for members of the College is available from the Cambridge University Careers Service at: www.careers.cam.ac.uk.
+Careers advice for members of the College is available from the Cambridge University Careers Service.

 Museums, libraries, special collections and archives

-Information concerning the College Libraries, including special exhibitions, may be found at: www.cai.cam.ac.uk/library
+Information concerning the College Libraries, including special exhibitions.

-Inquiries concerning the College Archives should be made in writing to the College Archivist. www.cai.cam.ac.uk/archive
+Enquiries concerning the College Archives should be made in writing to the College Archivist.

-Information concerning the College’s conference and catering facilities may be found at: www.cai.cam.ac.uk/conferences
+Information concerning the College’s conference and catering facilities.

 The method by which information published under this scheme will be made available

-Where it is within the capability of the College, information will be provided on its website.
-Where it is impracticable to make information available on its website or when an individual does not wish to access the information via the website, the College will indicate how information can be obtained by other means and provide it by those means.
+Where reasonable, information will be provided on this website.
+Where it is impracticable the College will indicate how information can be obtained by other means and provide it by those means.

 Charges which may be made for information published under this scheme

-The purpose of this scheme is to make the maximum amount of information readily available at minimum inconvenience and cost to the public.
-Charges made by the College for routinely published material will be justified and transparent and kept to a minimum.
+The scheme is to make the maximum amount of information available at minimum inconvenience and cost.

-Material which is published and accessed on the College’s website will be provided free of charge.
+Material which is published and accessed on the College’s website is provided for free.

-Information held by the College that is not published under this scheme can be requested in writing, when its provision will be considered in accordance with the provisions of the Freedom of Information Act.
+Information not published under this scheme can be requested in writing in accordance with and subject to the provisions of the Freedom of Information Act.